mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3810 Scout.md

 The mirage effect makes it hard for a person to identify targets, estimate range, and see objects clearly: apply a –4 DM to all skills relying on accurate visual observation.
-However, with height (3 metres or more above the desert floor), it is possible to get above the superheated air close to the ground and overcome the mirage effect.
+However, with height (3 meters or more above the desert floor), it is possible to get above the superheated air close to the ground and overcome the mirage effect.

 ### EXOTIC ATMOSPHERES AND HIGH